 YouTube captioning tool itself is not a problem if it’s used the right way.
 Sadly, many people don’t realize that it’s a responsibility of media owners and producers to make their videos accessible and to ensure that their captions are of acceptable quality.
 They blame bad captions on YouTube, not the lack of responsibility of video owners and producers.
 Many also don’t know how to create good quality captions in their videos or how to download a .srt caption file that can be uploaded to Vimeo, Facebook, and other video platforms with a captioning feature.

-Above is a video (click the photo to watch – you can turn on English captions in video settings) discussing how to add good quality captions in YouTube, how to download a .srt caption file, how to upload them to Vimeo and Facebook.
+Click the photo above to watch my video with captions (you can turn on English captions in video settings) discussing how to add good quality captions in YouTube, how to download a .srt caption file, how to upload them to Vimeo and Facebook.
 Below is a full text transcript.

 To let you know, the sample video that I uploaded to YouTube for some reasons didn’t produce auto captions.
 It depends on how well machine can understand voices – it probably didn’t understand mine, haha.
 So I showed how to type in text or copy and paste text to create captions.
 You can clean up auto captions in the similar way – by fixing text, adding proper punctuation, speaker identifications, sound descriptions, etc. and by fixing timing (auto timing doesn’t chunk captions well).